Prepare Your Combined Data in a Recipe

 - OwnerId.Title to Owner Title

 - CreatedDate to Created Date

 - StageName to Stage

-- Click Save to save our latest recipe changes.
+- Click Save twice to save our latest recipe changes.

 Ahh, that’s better.
 Your data preparation tasks are done.
 All that’s left to do is specify where to write the results and then run the recipe to write the results to the specified target.